dustinwloring1988/learn-nanochat/readme.md

 #### Challenge 18
 Add calculating and displaying the BPB (bits per byte) evaluation to training.

+#### Challenge 19
+Train for hours on the GPU.
+Now that `base_train.py` and BPB evaluation are in place, try running a longer training (e.g. in tmux) and confirm it completes.

 #### Future potential challenges, things to look up, questions, and todo
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.